 This talk traces the history of Home from 1870 until the 1980s, when it was known as the Purey Cust Nursing Home, and familiar to many older York residents.

 I was an experienced conference speaker during my professional life, and I now enjoy sharing these historical stories with groups as a hobby.
-I live in York and am happy to travel around Yorkshire and Humberside to speak.
+I live in York and am happy to travel around Yorkshire and Humberside, or further afield, to speak.
+I also can also provide all my talks online.
+For more see www.rosemarycookauthor.co.uk

 If you are interested in this talk and wish to contact the speaker, please complete the following form: